Aliases for SIK1 Gene

 GeneCards Summary for SIK1 Gene

 SIK1 (Salt-Inducible Kinase 1) is a Protein Coding gene.
-Among its related pathways are LKB1 signaling events.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
+Diseases associated with SIK1 include epileptic encephalopathy, early infantile, 30 and early myoclonic encephalopathy.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Glucagon signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK4.

 UniProtKB/Swiss-Prot for SIK1 Gene